THE DEFINITIVE

 1. Headlines

 The headline is your first impression and your first chance to sell.
 It can intrigue people to read more or instantly send them away.
-It’s a make or break moment, so don’t be afraid to test and re-test to make sure you’re resonating with the largest possible audience.
+It’s a make-or-break moment, so don’t be afraid to test and retest to make sure you’re resonating with the largest possible audience.

 • Succinct and clear